hugojira/hugojira/README.md

 # Hugo Valenzuela Chaparro - Data Scientist
 Hello!
-I'm a data scientist currently working at [Orbitware](https://www.orbitware.com/).
+I'm a data scientist currently working at NTT Data.

 I'm interested in MLOps, GenAI and Data Visualization.
 My favorite programming language is R, but I also work with Python.